Communal sloganeering at Jantar Mantar: Delhi court grants bail to former BJP spokesperson | Law-Order

 - India

-A Delhi court on Wednesday granted bail to former BJP spokesperson Ashwini Upadhyay, arrested in connection with the communal slogans allegedly raised during a protest at the Jantar Mantar here.
+A Delhi court Wednesday granted bail to former BJP spokesperson Ashwini Upadhyay who was arrested in connection with the communal slogans allegedly raised during a protest at the Jantar Mantar here.

-Metropolitan Magistrate Udbhav Kumar Jain granted relief to Upadhyay, who is an advocate, on a bond of Rs 50,000.
+Metropolitan Magistrate Udbhav Kumar Jain granted relief to Upadhyay, an advocate, on a bond of Rs 50,000.

+“As far as the offence u/s 153A (promoting enmity between different groups on grounds of religion, race, etc) of IPC is concerned except for mere assertion, there is nothing on record to show that the alleged hate speech to promote enmity between different groups was done in the presence or at the behest of the accused,” the judge said in the order.

+During the hearing, the court also inquired from the public prosecutor and there was nothing against the accused in the alleged video.

 The accused was sent to the judicial custody yesterday by a court here, considering that his bail application was pending.